Everything you need to know about whale watching in Hervey Bay

 After choosing the right boat for your circumstances, you can book directly with the operator online.
 If you find yourself on the Fraser Coast, in winter, and the sun is shining, your hotel will be able to arrange a tour for you too.

-If you’d prefer an absolute expert’s opinion in region, we’d encourage you to make tracks to the Hervey Bay Visitor Information Centre, where the volunteers will help book the right tour for you.
+If you’d prefer an absolute expert’s opinion in the region, we’d encourage you to make tracks to the Hervey Bay Visitor Information Centre, where the volunteers will help book the right tour for you.

 What to wear?